Hi there music junkie! Welcome to my list of music genres.

 Up-beat, fast-paced, driving rhythmic beats, powerful soulful vocals.

-Here’s a nailed on northern soul classic for you:
+Here’s a nailed-on northern soul classic for you to enjoy:

 Opera